Nikeshbajaj/SignalAnalysis/index.md

 which will be a $$m \times m$$ matrix.

 Now the question is, what it is, and what does it tell us.
 To understand, this let's take a small example and go thorugh it.
 Let's consider a $$X$$ as
-The choice of X is very specific at this time, which will be clear in short.
+The choice of X is very specific at this time (i.e. mean of each coumun is zero), which will be clear in short.
 $$X =
   \left[\begin{array}{cc}
   -2&  2& -4&  1&  \\